npm/npm/doc/json.md

 ## description

 Put a description in it.
 It's a string.
+This helps people discover your package, as it's listed in `npm ls`.

+## keywords

+Put keywords in it.
+It's an array of strings.
+This helps people discover your package as it's listed in `npm ls`.

 ## homepage

 The url to the project homepage.

+**NOTE**: This is *not* the same as "url".
+If you put a "url" field, then the registry will think it's a redirection to your package that has been published somewhere else, and spit at you.

+Literally.
+Spit.
+I'm so not kidding.

 ## people fields: author, contributors